Application Deadline is September 1, 2023.

 - Undergraduate and graduate appointments must be on an hourly basis.

-- What do you propose to investigate?
+What do you propose to investigate?

-- Why is this an important project?
+Why is this an important project?

-- If applicable, what tangible deliverables will result from this project?
+What deliverables will result from this project?

-- How will this grant advance your program of research?
+How will this grant advance your program of research?

 B. Detailed budget, no more than two pages, including rationale for each expense.